 Each member contributes $20–$200 per month and a $25 admin fee to join.

-Members participate in decision making by attending meetings in person, attending meetings via video conference, OR voting online through Loomio, our decision making platform.
+All members participate in decision making by attending meetings in person, attending meetings via video conference, or voting online through a decision making platform.
 Members cannot miss three meetings in a row.

 What if a member wants to leave?